jstn-rnn19/clone/README.md

 This portfolio will contain copies of my Enterprise Data Management Lab Activities/Exercises

 ## About Me
-Justine Reinn Sanidad is a first-year student pursuing a Bachelor of Science in Information Systems.
-Passionate about coding, he enjoy learning and experimenting with different programming languages.
-Having already mastered the fundamentals of C, he currently studying Python in college to further expand his skills.
-With a strong curiosity for technology, Justine Reinn Sanidad loves problem-solving and continuously exploring new concepts in the field of programming.
+I’m a first-year Information Systems student with a passion for coding.
+I have a decent grasp of C language and am currently learning Python to expand my skills.
+I enjoy solving problems through code and continuously improving my programming abilities.

 ## Education
 - Currently taking 1st year college